 In connection with the spin-off, we intend to adopt a 2015 Stock Incentive Plan (the "2015 Plan") in order to facilitate the grant of long-term incentives to employees (including our Named Executive Officers and our Chief Executive Officer) and consultants of our company and its affiliates and to our directors and to obtain and retain the services of these individuals, which is essential to our long-term success.
-We expect that the 2015 Plan will become effective on the date on which it is adopted by our board of directors.
-For additional information about the 2015 Plan, please see "2015 Stock Incentive Plan" below.
+However, we have not yet determined the terms and conditions of the 2015 Plan.

-In addition, following the completion of the spin-off, pursuant to the CEO Offer Letter, we expect to grant to Mr. Way, under the 2015 Plan, a restricted stock award valued, in the aggregate, at \$4,000,000.
+In addition, following the completion of the spin-off, pursuant to the CEO Offer Letter, we expect to grant to Mr. Way, under the 2015 Plan, a restricted stock award valued, in the aggregate, at

+\$4,000,000.
 We anticipate that Mr. Way's restricted stock award will vest ratably over a three-year period, subject to continued service through each vesting date.
 We do not expect to grant any other equity awards to Mr. Way during calendar year 2015.